Fayti1703/Linux-Documentation/Documentation.md

 ## cmp

-Compares two files and outputs all differences.
+Compares two files byte by byte and outputs the position of the first difference.

+## diff

+Compares two files.
+If they are text files, print a human-readable difference, otherwise print if they differ.

 ## ftp